ahmed-ashraff/vdora/README.md

 # Vdora

-**Vdora** is a basic text search engine built on the classical **Vector Space Model**.
-It allows searching a collection of documents using cosine similarity ranking.
+**Vdora** is a basic text search engine built on the classical **Vector Space Model**, featuring a client with a read-evaluate-print loop (REPL) interface for interactive document search using cosine similarity ranking.

 ---